 The Health Systems Agency of Northern Virginia (HSANV) staff has reviewed the March 30, 2020 request from Inova Health Care Services (Inova) to expand its licensed hospital bed capacity as anticipated and permitted by Governor Northam’s Executive Order 52, issued on March 20, 2020.

 Inova Health Care Services (Inova), the operating arm of Inova Health System, owns and operates five acute care community hospitals in Northern Virginia (PD 8).
-These hospitals are distributed widely in the region, Inova Fairfax Hospital in central Fairfax County, Inova Fair Oaks Hospital in western Fairfax County, Inova Mount Vernon Hospital in southeastern Fairfax County, Inova Alexandria Hospital in the City of Alexandria, and Inova Loudoun Hospital in central and western Loudoun County).
+These hospitals are distributed widely in the region, Inova Fairfax Hospital in central Fairfax County, Inova Fair Oaks Hospital in western Fairfax County, Inova Mount Vernon Hospital in southeastern Fairfax County, Inova Alexandria Hospital in the City of Alexandria, and Inova Loudoun Hospital in central and western Loudoun County.
 These facilities serve a majority of those hospitalized locally each year.

-In 2018, Inova hospitals were licensed to operate more than 1,827 acute care beds, 1,058 of which were adult medical-surgical beds and 207 were intensive care (ICU) beds.
+In 2018, Inova hospitals were licensed to operate 1,827 acute care beds, 1,058 of which were adult medical-surgical beds and 207 were intensive care (ICU) beds.
 Inova proposes to add a total of 279 beds, 94 intensive care beds and 185 adult medical-surgical beds, under the provisions of Executive Order 52.
 The proposed net increase in Inova medical-surgical and intensive care beds is about 22%.

-Inova’s request appears though out and prudential.
+Inova’s request appears thought out and prudential.
 Among other considerations, the initiatives described:

 Respond directly to the intent and provisions of Executive Order 52.
 The request is for expanded inpatient bed capacity, adult medical surgical beds and intensive care beds.